franzflasch/nes_emu/README.md

 ```

 ## Controls
 A: A
 B: S
 Select: C
 Start: Enter
 D-Pad: Arrow keys

 ## Porting
 Porting should be pretty easy.
-To run the Emulator Core you only need to do this:
+To run the emulator core you only need to do this:

 ```C
 #include <nes.h>